arnog/mathlive/CONTRIBUTOR_GUIDE.md

 # 1. Compile the `.css/.less` file to `build/*.css`
 # 2. "npm run lint" on the .js files
 # 3. "npm run docs" to generate the documentation
-# 4. "npm test" to run the test scripts
 $ npm run build

 # Auto re-build the project when a file changes.
-# Watch for changed files, and does "npm run build"
+# Watch for changed files, and does "npm run build" and "npm run test"
 $ npm run dev

 # Run test scripts